HectorMRC/plotline/README.md

-# ithaca
+# plotline

-A story line manager
+A plotline manager.